spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/node-modules/01-node-modules.md

 ## Application development is the big winner

 - `npm` or `yarn` can manage JavaScript dependencies
-- Minimal code size with Advanced optimizations
+- Minimal code size with advanced compilation

 !SLIDE